Brian Tyler: Early life and education

+Career

+Film

 Tyler began scoring features shortly after graduating from Harvard.
 Robert Kraft, who was impressed with Tyler's music, encouraged him to pursue a career in film scoring.
 Tyler's first film score was for the independent film Bartender (1997), directed by Gabe Torres.
 The following year, he and Red Elvises composed the score for Six-String Samurai (1998).

-Tyler's breakthrough came in the early 2000s, after composing for Frailty (2001).
+Tyler's breakthrough came in the early 2000s, after composing for the Frailty (2001).
 His work on Last Call (2002) earned him an induction into the music branch of the Academy of Motion Picture Arts and Sciences.
 Director William Friedkin, impressed with Tyler's work on Frailty, engaged him to compose for The Hunted (2003), which earned Tyler a World Soundtrack Award in 2002 for Best New Film Composer of the Year.
 Starting in 2003, Tyler began working on big-budget films, including Timeline (2003), Godsend (2004), The Greatest Game Ever Played (2005), and Constantine (2005).
-His score for The Fast and the Furious: Tokyo Drift (2006) hit No. 1 on the iTunes soundtrack sales charts, and his soundtrack for Children of Dune reached No. 4 on the Amazon.com album charts..
 His cues for Children of Dune were used in multiple other theatrical film trailers, including Master and Commander (2003), Sahara (2005), Cinderella Man (2005), The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005), Indiana Jones and the Kingdom of the Crystal Skull (2008), and Star Trek (2009).
 The track "Summon the Worms" was used as a leader for the Dutch show Peking Express, and in the first leaked promotional reel for The Golden Compass (2007).

 In 2007, he was hired to compose for Partition (2007), where he integrated Indian and Middle Eastern music with orchestral writing.
 He conducted the orchestral portion of the score with the Hollywood Studio Symphony in Los Angeles.